symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\RequestEvent`

 This event is dispatched very early in Symfony, before the controller is determined.
-It's useful to add information to the Request or return a Response early to stop the handling of the request.
+It is useful to add information to the Request or return a Response early to stop the handling of the request.

 .. seealso::